 Final practical checks before signing

 Verify Manual J/D documents and blower door/duct blaster reports will be provided.
 Confirm who pulls permits and that the price includes permit fees.
 Get the exact equipment models and written warranty terms.
 Request startup, system balancing, and thermostat programming as part of the contract.
 Require written change-order procedures and lien releases for major material purchases.
 Making the system choice for an older house depends on your budget, access for ducts, desire to preserve original finishes, and long-term energy goals.
 Prioritize a proper load calculation, air sealing, and clear, itemized bids to avoid surprises and get a comfortable, efficient result.
-(Source: ASHRAE Technical Resources)Related reading: what to explore next?
+(Source: ASHRAE Technical Resources)Ready to Add HVAC to Your Old Las Vegas Home?

 - Furnace Prices: Total Cost to Buy, Install,